RUN. VOTE. CHANGE.

 Some of these positions are paid and some are voluntary.
 All are part-time.
 But they all guarantee you an excellent way to take action on issues you care about, enhance your CV and represent your peers.

-Only Research students can vote for the Research Students’ Officer and just General Course students for the General Course President.
-All other positions, including the Postgraduate Students’ Officer are elected by all students.
+Only research students can vote for the Postgraduate Research Students’ Officer, only self-defining BME students can vote for the BME Students' Officer and just General Course students for the General Course President.
+All other positions, including the Postgraduate Students’ Officer, are elected by all students.
 So even if running for election isn’t for you, make sure you vote for the candidates who will best represent you.
 All voting takes place online and takes just two minutes of your time.

 Lent Term Elections